The Danube – the Lifeline of Europe

 The Danube is one of the world’s greatest rivers.
 It is the second longest river in Europe after the Volga and the longest river in the European Union.
 It measures 2,857 km in length and up to 1.5 km in width, with depths between 1 to 8 metres and drains 817,000 km².
 The scenic silver stream of the only eastbound river in Europe originates in Germany's Black Forest as the much smaller Brigach and Breg Rivers, which join at the town of Donaueschingen.
 The Danube then flows eastward, passing through several Central and Eastern European capitals before emptying into the Black Sea via the Danube Delta in Romania and Ukraine.

 Considered Europe's lifeline, the basin includes the territories of 19 countries and is home to more than 83 million people with a wide range of cultures, languages and historical backgrounds, making it the single most international river, affecting more nations than any other river in the world.
+The river itself touches or crosses ten countries: Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria, Romania, Moldova, and Ukraine.
 The European Commission now recognises the Danube as the “most important non-oceanic body of water in Europe” and a “future central axis for the European Union”.

 People have been aware of the Danube's importance since the dawn of mankind.
 In Latin the Danube was known as Danubius, Danuvius, or Ister, and in Ancient Greek as Istros.
 The name Dānuvius is derived from the Indo-European word dānu, meaning “primeval cosmic river”.
 The Indo-European root dā meaning “to flow, rapid, violent, undisciplined” whereas the Ancient Greek word Istros simply means "strong” or “swift”.